-In the December 2, 2012 edition of Growmap.com, marketer Jawad Latif shares his secrets on how people can reap rich rewards when they promote their business with penny-wise solutions.
+In the December 2, 2012 edition of Growmap.com, marketer Jawad Latif shares his secrets on how people can reap rich rewards when they promote a business for pennies.
 Even when money is tight, says Latif, businesses can “adopt new and different” methods to promote their products without overspending their advertising budget.
 Here’s how:

 A business who struggles to gain ground can’t waste money on high-dollar advertisements on radio, TV or on billboards.
 Rather, they make each customer and their property a walking billboard with low-cost promotional items such as stickers, labels, and promotional wear.